pagodingo/notes-pega/pega-4-3.md

 <img src="./images/dev-studio-open-live-ui.png" />

-When editting cases, you can select & open fields from the Live UI tree panel and edit them, without having to navigate to the particular section rule in your app explorer.
+When editting cases, you can select & open fields from the Live UI panel and edit them, without having to navigate to the particular section rule in your app explorer.